 Webwork Instructor Guide

-Webwork is an online assignment and quiz tool for numeric problems and equations.
-In Webwork, you can create custom problems or choose from a library and assign these problems on an individual student basis as part of homework sets or quizzes.
-Students can receive instant feedback after answering each problem and have multiple attempts, to better understand their learning.
+Webwork is an online assignment and quiz tool that focuses on numeric problems and equations.
+You can create custom problems or select from a library and assign these problems to individual students as part of homework sets or quizzes.
+Students can receive instant feedback after answering each problem and have multiple attempts to enhance their learning.

 Access Immediate You can access Webwork through Canvas.